nsarkhanov/Engineering-Project-THWS/README.md

 ## Usage

 Once you have followed the steps in the "Getting Started" section, you can use this project to collect real-time sensor data and visualize it.
+## Data Collector App
+The main.py file in the project's backend directory contains the data collector application.
+This application collects data from sensors and sends it to a MongoDB database.
+The main.py file supports two modes of operation:
+## Real-time Mode
+In real-time mode, the application continuously reads sensor data and sends it to the MongoDB database in real-time.
+To run the application in real-time mode, simply run the main.py add user id and select real-time box:
+## Batch Mode
+In batch mode, the application reads sensor data and saves it to a JSON file.
+When the JSON file reaches a certain size, the application stops reading sensor data and attempts to send the file to the MongoDB database.
+To run the application in batch mode, simply run the main.py add user id and select batch box:
 ## Config
 To configure the project, you should edit the `constant.py` file located in the _src/utilities_ folder.
 In this file, you can set the *connections port*, *bautrate*, and *chunck_size* for batch file contact.
 ## Extra